 Mikey’s still only a little over 5 months and still has some more growing to do, but so far it really looks like she’s headed to become about 32 lbs.
 The PuppyChart projection means that even at only 8 weeks, you can get a pretty good idea of how big your dog will grow.
 What a great way to see how big my dog would get.
 Now I know what size of dog door, bed, and crate to get for Mikey!

 Well, that’s a bit harder.
 You could probably average the puppy growth chart projections based on each breed component to get an idea.
 Another fun thing you could do with rescues is to work backward to figure your dog’s actual birthday.
 If you rescued a dog that was only 20 lbs and later grew to be 65 lbs, you can work backward to extrapolate that your puppy was about 11 weeks when you got her!

 Looking for an alternative weight calculator?
 The American Kennel Club has a breed weight chart for a huge list of small dogs and large dogs (from Chihuahuas and Beagles to Mastiffs and Great Danes).
 This chart is a nice quick way to see just how big dogs can get!

-Predicting your puppy's size as an adult isn't just for fun, but can be necessary when buying things like dog beds, dog food, or pet doors.
+Predicting your puppy's size as an adult isn't just for fun as it can be necessary when buying things like dog beds, dog food, or pet doors.
 PetDoors.com has dozens of brands of pet doors for every breed and every installation type.